 Before you meet with an Advisor, you will first need to complete the application process.
-Once accepted, you can either meet with your advisor personally or discuss options by phone or email.
+Once accepted, you can either meet with your advisor personally or discuss options by phone.

-- Have an idea of what courses you want to take (Remember in order for the state to pay for the courses you need to have at least a 3.0 or a B in the courses you want to take).
-Also understand that a course that has a 300 or 400 course number is not available to you without special permission from our PSEO Director.
-Most of these also have prerequisites.
-So, focus on the courses numbered 100 or 200.
+- Have an idea of what courses you want to take.
+Also understand that a course that has a 300 or 400 course number is not available to you without special permission from Trailblazer Academy Director.
+Most 300-400 level courses also have prerequisites.
+It is recommended you focus on those courses numbered 100 or 200.